DeltaFutu/guestbook-openshift/workshop/deploy-guestbook.md

     services/redis-master
     ```

-2. To verify that the redis-master service is up, list the services you created in the cluster with the `kubectl get services` command:
+2. To verify that the redis-master service is up, list the services you created in the cluster with the `oc get services` command:

     ```console
     $ oc get services